Rock Identification Guide

 This guide also includes information about how each rock was formed, the location from where they were collected and their uses in everyday life.

-Year after year in-kind contributors from the mineral and aggregate industries provide valuable resources for our educational units.
-The sheer number and variety of rock and mineral samples required for the production of the units is immense.
-More than 60 samples representing 25 different types of metallic and industrial minerals, aggregates and the three main rock groups – igneous, sedimentary and metamorphic – are required for each kit.
-The organization relies greatly on their industry partners, resident geologists from the Ontario Ministry of Northern Development and Mines and a crew of students to aid in the collection and sizing of samples.
-We would like to take this opportunity to thank the many in-kind contributors for their on-going support.
+Year after year, in-kind contributors from the mineral and aggregate industries provide valuable resources for our educational units.
+The sheer number and variety of rock and mineral samples required to produce the units is immense.
+More than 60 samples representing 25 different types of metallic and industrial minerals, aggregates, and the three main rock groups – igneous, sedimentary, and metamorphic – are required for each kit.
+Mining Matters relies greatly on our industry partners, resident geologists from the Ontario Ministry of Northern Development and Mines, and a crew of students to aid in the collection and sizing of samples.
+We would like to take this opportunity to thank our many in-kind contributors for their ongoing support.

 Rock Type: igneous (extrusive/volcanic)